November 11, 2022

 Our French Foodie Getaway culinary vacation in Tours, France, is fast becoming a favorite.
 This short stay in one of Europe's most charming and picturesque…Read This Post

 When it comes to pairing wine with seafood and fish, there’s hardly a fast and hard rule, although white wine typically – but not always – works best.
 After all, every cut of fish and bite of seafood is different.
 Plus, it’s not just the seafood you’re pairing the wine with, but rather the sauce or broth that’s dressing the dish as well, which can make your wine pairing choice all the more difficult.

 Once you get into the territory of seafood dishes, other than fish, then there’s even more to consider.
-Shrimp can be paired with a plethora of white wines, but also beer, while the flavor of oysters goes well with a full-bodied white.
-Crab needs a light wine or one that enhances its inherent sweetness, like a dry chenin blanc.
+Shrimp can be paired with a plethora of white wines, but also beer, while the flavor of oysters goes well with a full-bodied white (and a French Vouvray, from the Loire Valley, is a classic pairing).
+Crab needs a light wine or one that enhances its inherent sweetness, like a dry Chenin blanc.

 As for the rich flavors of lobster, choose a well-balanced wine; light reds, like Pinot Noir, often work particularly well.
-Then again, if the lobster is broiled, consider a fruity Chardonnay instead.
-If you’re serving mussels and clams, once again consider the broth; often a dry muscadet typically works well.
+Then again, if the lobster is broiled, consider a fruity Chardonnay instead, or a dry Rosé wine.
+If you’re serving mussels and clams, once again consider the broth; often a dry Muscadet typically works well.

 Shellfish in general often go well with sparkling wines such as a Franciacorta from Lombardy, or, of course, Champagne!